 Best Camping Movie Projector for Battery Life

-Plenty of people do consider to be an ideal portable camping projector, and you can see just some of that feedback by reading the latest reviews on Amazon that it has received over the last few months.
+Plenty of people do consider it to be an ideal portable camping projector, and you can see just some of that feedback by reading the latest reviews on Amazon that it has received over the last few months.

 It has some pros and cons to it, which I am going to list below, and then I will get into a small review of the actual product.